 Volunteer with lions in South Africa

-Volunteer with the King of the Beasts in South Africa’s largest big cat sanctuary, returning them to the life of pride and majesty that they deserve in the rolling African plains.
+Volunteer with the King of the Beasts in South Africa’s largest big cat sanctuary.
+Help to return these neglected and abused cats to the life of pride and majesty that they deserve in the rolling African plains.
 With plenty of lions, tigers, cheetahs and leopards, this is a cat lover’s paradise!

 Return the King of the Jungle to his pride

 Devote your time to the King of the Beasts, living and volunteering in South Africa’s largest big cat sanctuary, situated against a backdrop of magnificent mountains and with spectacular views of the South African savannah.
 You will become a part of the important work taking place at LIONSROCK, run by FOUR PAWS international animal welfare charity and home to over 80 lions, tigers, leopards and other large cats.